 On September 7, 2021, Mr. J. Isaacman, through a wholly-owned special purpose vehicle (the "Rook SPV II"), entered into two variable prepaid forward contracts (the "September 2021 VPF Contracts") with an unaffiliated dealer (the "September 2021 Dealer"), one covering approximately 2.18 million shares of the Company's Class A common stock and the other covering approximately 2.26 million shares of the Company's Class A common stock.
-The September 2021 VPF Contracts are both scheduled to settle on specified dates in June, July, August and September 2024, at which time the actual number of shares of the Company's Class A common stock to be delivered by the Rook SPV II will be determined based on the price of the Company's Class A common stock on such dates relative to the forward floor price of approximately \$66.42 per share and the forward cap price of approximately \$112.09 per share for the contract covering approximately 2.18 million shares of the Company's Class A common stock, and to the forward floor price of \$66.4240 per share and the forward cap price of approximately \$120.39 per share for the contract covering approximately 2.26 million shares of the Company's Class A common stock, with the aggregate number not to exceed approximately 4.44 million shares, which is the aggregate number of shares of Company's Class B common stock and their associated common units of Shift4 Payments, LLC pledged by the Rook SPV II to secure its obligations under the contracts.
-Subject to certain conditions, the Rook SPV II can also elect to settle the variable prepaid forward contracts in cash and thereby retain full ownership of the pledged shares and units.
+The September 2021 VPF Contracts settled on specified dates in June, July, August and September 2024, at which time the actual number of shares of the Company's Class A common stock to be delivered by the Rook SPV II were determined based on the price of the Company's Class A common stock on such dates relative to the forward floor price of approximately \$66.42 per share and the forward cap price of approximately \$112.09 per share for the contract covering approximately 2.18 million shares of the Company's Class A common stock, and to the forward floor price of \$66.4240 per share and the forward cap price of approximately \$120.39 per share for the contract covering approximately 2.26 million shares of the Company's Class A common stock, with the aggregate number not to exceed approximately 4.44 million shares, which was the aggregate number of shares of Company's Class B common stock and their associated common units of Shift4 Payments, LLC pledged by the Rook SPV II to secure its obligations under the contracts.
+As of September 2024, the September 2021 VPF Contract settled in full and there are no remaining obligations of any party under the related issuer agreement.

-Mr. J. Isaacman, through the Rook SPV II, entered into the September 2021 VPF Contracts in accordance with his family financial plan, to provide current liquidity and continue to make charitable donations while also allowing him to maintain voting and dividend rights in the stock and units, as well as the ability to participate in future stock price appreciation up to the respective forward cap prices, during the term of the contracts and thereafter if the Rook SPV II settles the variable prepaid forward contracts in cash.
-If the Rook SPV II were to default on its obligations under the September 2021 VPF Contracts and fail to cure such default, the September 2021 Dealer would have the right to exchange up to approximately 4.44 million common units of Shift4 Payments, LLC pledged by the Rook SPV II for up to approximately 4.44 million shares of Company's Class A common stock, and an equivalent number of Class B common stock will be retired.
+Mr. J. Isaacman, through the Rook SPV II, entered into the September 2021 VPF Contracts in accordance with his family financial plan, to provide current liquidity and continue to make charitable donations while also allowing him to maintain voting and dividend rights in the stock and units, as well as the ability to participate in future stock price appreciation up to the respective forward cap prices, during the term of the contracts.